Baud-lab/hermes-wire/Step4/README.md

 ---

+---

+⚠️ **Attention point:** The results reported on the thesis: <i>Host genetics shapes mucin niche colonisation by keystone gut bacteria, influencing metabolic health</i> (Dias, FMS; 2025 - <b>Yet to be published</b>) were obtained by using the codes on the `bin` folder separately.
+The Nextflow pipeline available here was not tested yet.
+Please, let us know if you found any problems trying to run it.

+---

 ## 🧩 <b>Acknowledgements</b>

 Developed under the <b>[Baud Lab](https://www.crg.eu/en/programmes-groups/baud-lab)</b> at the <b>[Centre for Genomic Regulation (CRG)](https://www.crg.eu)</b> and <b>[Universitat Pompeu Fabra (UPF)](https://www.upf.edu)</b>, Barcelona.